 Healthy habits often take a backseat during the holidays.
 Busy schedules full of food prep, parties and shopping can be stressful and lead to poor choices while on the run.
-IBJI is here to help you reclaim your healthy eating habits with expertise from IBJI’s Registered and Licensed Dietitian Nutritionist, Trishna Joshi, RD.
+IBJI is here to help you reclaim your healthy eating habits.

 When it comes to improving your diet, there is no right or wrong way to do it.
-If you are trying to maintain healthy habits this holiday season, Trishna says, “it is important to stay hydrated with water, never go to a party hungry, always designate half of your plate for vegetables, and exercise first thing in the morning.”
-Additionally, Trishna stresses to “always maintain your healthy habits no matter what the day has in store and where you may find yourself.
-Be present, enjoy your company, savor the foods you are eating and have fun.”
+If you are trying to maintain healthy habits this holiday season it is important to stay hydrated with water, never go to a party hungry, always designate half of your plate for vegetables, and exercise first thing in the morning.
+Additionally, IBJI Dietitians stress to always maintain your healthy habits no matter what the day has in store and where you may find yourself.
+Be present, enjoy your company, savor the foods you are eating and have fun.

-Instead of following what is trending, “strive to build your diet around consistency, portion control and mindful eating,” explains Trishna.
-By using the plate method (pictured below), the portions will guide you in building a filling and nutritious meals.
+Instead of following what is trending, strive to build your diet around consistency, portion control and mindful eating.
+By using the plate method (pictured below), the portions will guide you in building a filling and nutritious meal.

 There’s a lot to keep track of during the holidays, including your health.
 If you need additional advice from a dietitian or health coach, our OrthoHealth team is always here to help.